What if I told you, you could make your cake box mixes taste more home-made, like scratch? Have you ever tried to improve the taste of cake box mixes?

 Making a poke cake, always makes cake box mix taste wayyyy better.
 After baking a regular cake, you poke holes into the cake and then pour pudding, sweetened condensed milk, syrups, gelatin or sauces into the holes and let them soak in the cake and refrigerate overnight!
 I loooove poke cakes.

-One more added bonus before I sign off here!
-I like to freeze the cakes after baking until I’m ready to use them.
-It really keeps them even more super moist and delicious (if you can believe that) and I usually only freeze up to 2 days.
+I also like to freeze the cakes after baking until I’m ready to use them.
+It really keeps them even more super moist and delicious and I usually only freeze up to 2 days.
+9-Hacks-How-to-Fake-the-Cake-Box-Mix-Syndrome-1

-What are your favorite hacks?
+What are your favorite Cake Box Mix hacks?
 I would love to hear!
 Now, if you’ll excuse me, I’ve got a heck of a chocolate cake to bake up with some of the good ole’ hacks we’ve covered.